Ninja Tune: 2010–present

 In 2010, a sound designer from Berlin (by way of Bristol), Emika, brought a new sound to the label, with her melodic, R&B tinged bass-heavy 'Double Edge.'
-Her self-titled debut was later released in 2011, bridging the "minimalist menace of Bristol dubstep to breathy accessible vocals and classical piano".
-On her 2013 follow-up, 'DVA,' Emika beefed up her songwriting, focusing on political and personal themes.
+Her self-titled debut was later released in 2011, Billboard said that Emika came close to "bridging the minimalist menace" of Bristol dubstep to " breathy accessible vocals and classical piano."
+On her 2013 follow-up, 'DVA,' Emika shifted her song writing style, focusing on political and personal themes.

 In March 2011, another exploratory bass cadet – Dorian Concept – released his first Ninja EP, Her Tears Taste Like Pears.
-It proved to be a "solid example of the kind of genius Concept, himself something of a child piano prodigy, is capable of".
+It proved to be a "solid example of the kind of genius Concept, himself something of a child piano prodigy, is capable of."

 The following May saw the release of a much-awaited album from Amon Tobin, ISAM, which set a new benchmark for live electronic music.
 Tobin decided to step away from previous DJ centric performances, and instead provided a large-scale live audio/visual experience to select cities around the world.
 Developed alongside V Squared Labs, Leviathan, Vello Virkhaus & Matt Daly, Alex Lazarus, Vitamotus Design Studio, and Stefano Novelli, the show featured a 25' x 14' x 8' multi-dimensional/ shape shifting 3D art installation surrounding Tobin and enveloping him and the audience in a 3D experience.
-Tobin conceptualized the show as a projection mapped "visual score" to the music from ISAM.
-The show completed a sold-out 15-show run through US and Canada, in addition to five sold out UK/EU shows.
+Tobin conceptualized the show as a projection-mapped "visual score" to the music from ISAM.
+The show completed a sold-out 15-show run through US and Canada, in addition to five sold-out UK/EU shows.
 In 2012, ISAM Live returned with a larger tour, starting at Coachella and traveling to Sydney Opera House, London's Brixton Academy, New York's Hammerstein Ballroom, Greek Theatre (Los Angeles), Sonar (Barcelona), as well as full European and US tours throughout summer and fall.
 In May 2012, Ninja Tune released an Amon Tobin box set (7 × CD, 2 × DVD, 6 × Vinyl, 10").

 At the beginning of 2012, Speech Debelle returned to Big Dada, after much critical speculation about leaving the label.
-She returned from her Mercury Prize win to release another critically acclaimed album, 'Freedom Of Speech,' with – according to Scottish magazine The Skinny – "a verve and vigour that more than justify the early hype".
+She returned from her Mercury Prize win to release another critically acclaimed album, 'Freedom of Speech.'
+According to Scottish magazine The Skinny, this album had "a verve and vigor that more than justify the early hype."
 The "refreshingly outspoken" album went on to "trounce all expectations" and was awarded CD of the week by Evening Standard.